 By Leevi Gogerla

-It’s suppertime, 6:45 on a Saturday night, and the Boyle Street Community centre is filling with bloodthirsty savages.
-Rise of Legends, an independent wrestling event from local wrestling promotion Real Canadian Wrestling have booked an evening of brawls in the heart of the city.
+IT’S SUPPER TIME, 6:45 on a Saturday night, and the Boyle Street Community Centre, just off the downtown, is filling with bloodthirsty savages.
+Rise of Legends, an independent wrestling event from local wrestling promotion, Real Canadian Wrestling, is booked for an evening of brawls.

-A woman in a Chewbacca sweater is yelling for asses to be whipped.
-It’s long before the scheduled bouts, so no one seems to care.
+A woman in a Chewbacca sweater is yelling for asses to be whupped.
+It’s long before the scheduled bouts, and no one seems to care.

-Like the howling and snarling patrons who flooded into the Roman Coliseum, the hard-core fans of this ritual bloodletting have a taste for violence.
+Like the mobs that flooded into the Roman Coliseum, the hard-core fans of this ritual bloodletting have a taste for violence.

 There is madness about, unhinged in its many facets.
 Extreme sports fans, adrenaline junkies and murder enthusiasts in scattered seating arrangements shout for the theatre of blood to begin.

-Amid the chaos there are vicious whispered rumours that there is neither in-house beer-garden nor liquor license at the venue.
-As the rumour becomes truth, a sense of urgency spreads through the mob.
-Roars of anger erupt in small pockets across the crowd.
+In the chaos there are vicious whispered rumours that there is neither in-house beer-garden nor liquor licence at the venue.
+As the rumour is verified, a sense of urgency spreads through the mob.
+Roars of anger erupt in small pockets.
 The wrestlers are yet to hit the ring and already there is violence – or at least the promise of it.

-If you’re Ted DiBiase, Hollywood Hulk Hogan, or The United States President, you might make a cool million off a couple of in-ring slams.
+If you’re Ted DiBiase, Hollywood Hulk Hogan, or The U.S. president, you might make a cool million off a couple of in-ring slams.
 But most of the men and women who enter the squared circle aren’t million-dollar stars.
 This isn’t about money on the indie circuit; there just isn’t much of it.
 This is done for love, for passion.
 For the fans.

 Wrestlers sew their own costumes, Entrance music is stolen from a favorite CD.

-When the bleachers fill with a capacity crowd of a couple hundred, by indie standards, it is a good draw.
-Wrestlers make anywhere from $25 to $300 a fight – not the heavyweight prizefighters performing for millions of fans and dollars.
-But one thing remains the same: they are fighting to be remembered.
+When the bleachers fill with a capacity crowd – a few hundred – it is a good draw by indie standards.
+Wrestlers make anywhere from $25 to $300 a fight – not heavyweight purses.
+But they have one thing in common with the Big Time: everyone fights to be remembered.

-Tonight’s main event: A Seven Person Steel Cage Wargames match.
+Tonight’s main event: a seven-man, steel-cage Wargames match.

 In traditional melodramatic wrestling fashion, the promotions ownership is on the line tonight.
-The Rival fighters from Top Talent Wrestling are looking to take over company ownership, with a win in the night’s main event.
-If the Real Canadian Wrestling roster loses the Wargames Cage-match, the company will undergo a rebrand booking future events under Top Talent Wrestling.
+Top Talent Wrestling is looking to take over company ownership, with a win in the night’s main event.
+If the Real Canadian Wrestling roster loses the Wargames cage match, the company will be rebranded, and future events will be held under the Top Talent Wrestling title.

 Red Thunder, an Alberta wrestling legend and trainer of many of the young talent, wraps his wrists in tape.
 It’s a week before his 49th birthday.
 In pro-wrestling, age is the ultimate enemy, but he looks ready to rumble.

 It takes persistence and dedication to work through the artistic bludgeoning and intense physical trauma, and stay competitive for more than dozen or so years.
-Like all great artist, wrestlers suffer for their craft.
+Like all artists, wrestlers suffer for their craft.

-Pro wrestling is a strange career choice.
-It can be lonely work.
+Pro wrestling is a strange career choice, and it can be a lonely one.
 Like touring musicians, wrestlers spend a lot of time on the road, but they usually pay their own expenses.
 Like figure skating, football, hockey or ballet, wrestling is hard on the mind and body.
 The difference is that those occupations don’t involve steel chairs driving into performer’s skulls.

 Wrestlers’ Fight-or-flight reflexes have to be fine-tuned.
 The combatants put their lives on the line, and a slip-up in timing could be disastrous.
 They have to avoid injury and look good doing it.
 Much as in theatre, if the wrestlers aren’t selling the performance, they won’t sell the match.

-Not many professions teach you that on Day 1.
 Wrestlers are going to be slammed a lot.
-They’re going to be savagely beaten.
+They’re going to be beaten.
 They’re going to be fallen on.
 They’re going to be bent into uncomfortable positions.
 And they’re going to be hurt.
 The ring has some give, but the pain is real.
-They dive onto concrete floors, launch themselves off ladders and cages, they weaponize their bodies for the crowd’s uproar and the athletic high.
-They are savage adrenaline junkies who tempt fate every night.
-It’s a dangerous calling for tough people who are brave enough and who can accept that pain.
+They dive onto concrete floors, launch themselves off ladders and cages, they weaponize their bodies for the crowd’s entertainment.

-Beside the raw physicality and talent, what sells is characters and personality are what sell the sport.
+Along with the raw physicality and talent, characters and personality are what sell the sport.
 The people who like wrestling like it because they can lose themselves in the action.
 Like punk music and heavy metal, wrestling is both escapism and a lifestyle.

 Unlike in traditional combat sports, there is emphasis on character development.

 A boring character isn’t remembered; a mad-bastard bloodthirsty titan is.
-The characters represent the very best and worst of humanity.
-Anything goes: saint, to psychopath.
+The characters represent the very best and worst of humanity: saints and psychopaths.

-At the Boyle Street Community Centre, the announcer rings the bell.
-It’s finally time to rumble.
+At the Boyle Street Community Centre, the announcer rings the bell, and it’s finally time to rumble.

 Two snarling behemoths square off.
 All 380 pounds of Andre Williams ricochet off the rope, and pancake The Universe Zack Mercury, who, moments before, was thrown viciously against the turnbuckle.
-The impact sounds as if it would break every bone in the average body, and The Universe crumbles to the mat.
+The impact sounds as if it is breaking every bone in his body, and The Universe crumbles to the mat.
 He scrambles to his feet but, moments before he can make the safety of the ropes, Williams rumbles into him.

 The Universe is making a comeback, and the fans are living one second to the next, as he raises a thick arm in self-defence and hammers his enemy’s skull with a mighty forearm.
 A vicious barrage and a heavy slam puts the big man, Williams, out of commission for the three-count fall.